Sillvernhancs/RBauto/README.md

 # RBauto
-automate adding students to UIC's vpn acces group when admins recieve comfrimation email from qualtrics surveys.
+A Python Bot that automate adding students to UIC's vpn acces group when admins recieve comfrimation email from qualtrics surveys.

 Video: https://youtu.be/D15IkKXMcTg